Let's see how we can transfer contacts from an Android device to PC...

 - Download Droid Transfer and connect your Android device (Set up Droid Transfer)

 - Hit the "Contacts" tab from the feature list.

 - Select where on your computer to save the contacts to.

 Following the steps above is a great quick way to back up your contacts from your Android phone to PC.
 Droid Transfer saves your contacts in vCard format, which is the most popular format used by Windows Contacts, Outlook and most other applications.

 As you can see, if you don't select any individual contacts, Droid Transfer will copy the entire list to your PC.
 If you only want to transfer certain contacts, you can select them by ctrl-clicking them.

 If you want to transfer your contacts to a new phone, you will instead want to make use of the "Copy to Contacts" option in Droid Transfer.

 Importing Android Contacts on iPhone

-So, we have transferred all of our Android phone contacts to our PC using "Copy to Contacts".
-Now let's see how we can import these contacts onto an iPhone...
+So, you have transferred all of your Android phone contacts to your PC using "Copy to Contacts".
+Now let's see how you can import these contacts onto an iPhone...